 - Francis Asbury Scholarship: Only available to the child of a pastor.

-- United Methodist Women (UMW) Scholarship: The United Methodist Women Scholarship Fund provides financial assistance for undergraduate students who are members of churches within the Baltimore-Washington Conference.
+- United Women in Faith (formerly UMW) Scholarship: The United Methodist Women Scholarship Fund provides financial assistance for undergraduate students who are members of churches within the Baltimore-Washington Conference.
 The awards are made according to financial need, academic achievement, and active church membership.
 The scholarship amounts range from $400 to $1,000 per year.
 Scholarships are renewable; a new application must be submitted annually for review.
 Payments are made directly to the college/university.
 This scholarship is not available to the child of a pastor.
 This scholarship is available to both women and men.